 Throughout the restoration, our object has always been to try and maintain the peace and tranquillity of Jervaulx.
 We try to keep signs to a minimum so people can just enjoy the tranquility, the guide book offers visitors more information for those who want to learn more.

 If you want to use Photography for professional use you must obtain permission.
 Wedding and engagement shoots photography will be required to be booked in.

 No drones without permission, due to the nature of the site.

-Brown signs on the main road direct you to the carpark which is situated in front of the tearoom and visitor centre and opposite side of the road to Jervaulx Abbey
+Brown signs on the main road direct you to the carpark which is situated on the opposite side of the road to Jervaulx Abbey.

 Disabled parking available.